Buryn: History

 In 1869 Putyvl railway station was built, then called Krasne.

 At least 90 residents died during the Soviet-organized Holodomor of 1932-1933.

 During the German occupation in World War II, in 1943, the Germans operated a subcamp of the Dulag 102 prisoner-of-war camp in the town.

 Buryn came under Russian occupation on 24 February, the first day of the 2022 Russian invasion of Ukraine.
 The first Russian columns arrived in the city around 11:00.
 Columns of Russian military vehicles passed through the city daily until late March.
 During the Russian pullout in early April, the city was liberated and is now back under Ukrainian control.

 On September 18, 2022, an F3 tornado struck the town, killing one and injuring eight people.

 Demographics

 As of the Ukrainian national census in 2001, Buryn had a population of 11,607 people.
 That number dropped to 8,197 in early 2022.

 Ethnic groups

 Distribution of the population by ethnicity according to the 2001 census:

 Languages

 Distribution of the population by their native language according to the 2001 census:

 Economy

+Buryn has been known as a centre of sugar industry.
 Among the leading enterprises of the city is PJSC "Buryn Dry Milk Plant", whose products are known not only in Ukraine, but also in Russia, Georgia, and Armenia.
 124 thousand tons of products can be placed on the Buryn scale.
 This is one of the largest enterprises of the district, which works steadily.